skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 well.
 He's actually one of the most observant characters, and uses his spells wisely.
 He's caught me off guard a few times with suddenly casting a lesser-known (read: non-combat) spell like "zone of truth" when I wasn't expecting it.
-As a dungone master, I always find it rewarding when players come up with solutions I hadn't thought of.
+As a dungeon master, I always find it rewarding when players come up with solutions I hadn't thought of.

 ## The Setting